swapitsneil/SwapChat---AI-Chatbot/README.md

 ## ✅ Future Improvements

 - Store message history locally or in a database

-Add voice input/output

-Enhance markdown and formatting support

-Convert frontend to React (optional)
+- Convert frontend to React

-Add deployment config for Render / Vercel
+- Add deployment config for Render / Vercel